loolzaaa/sso-authentication-client/README.md

     }
 }
 ```
 **WARNING!
-If you enable basic authentication, you must define at least one request matcher for it!**
+If you enable basic authentication, you must define
+at least one request matcher for it!**

 ### Add SSO Server Webhook handlers

-For an application that is protected by a SSO Client, it is possible to create any number of SSO Server webhook handlers.
+For an application that is protected by an SSO Client, it is possible
+to create any number of SSO Server webhook handlers.

-To enable webhook processing, you must define `sso.client.webhook.enable` property to `true` value.
+To enable webhook processing, you must define `sso.client.webhook.enable`
+property to `true` value.

-All webhook requests processed by `POST /sso/webhook/{id}` controller, where `{id}` - unique webhook identifier.
+All webhook requests processed by `POST /sso/webhook/{id}` controller,
+where `{id}` - unique webhook identifier.

-To create webhook handler you must implement `SsoClientWebhookHandler` or override `addWebhooks` of `SsoClientConfigurer`:
+To create webhook handler you must implement `SsoClientWebhookHandler`
+or override `addWebhooks` of `SsoClientConfigurer`:
 ```java
 @Configuration
 public class SecurityConfig implements SsoClientConfigurer {